cloudiator/colosseum/documentation/api/entities/Location.md

 ***

-## POST /api/cloudLocation
+## POST /api/location

 ###Description

-Creates a new CloudLocation entity.
+Creates a new location entity.
 The new entity will be returned.

 ###Request Parameters

 Parameter        | Description
 -------------    | -------------
-cloud            | The cloud associated with the CloudLocation. location         | The location associated with the CloudLocation. cloudUuid        | The UUID of the CloudLocation.
+cloud            | The cloud associated with the location. location         | The location associated with the location. cloudUuid        | The UUID of the location.

 ###Request Example

 ```
 {
    "cloud":1,
-   "location":1,
+   "locationOffer":1,
    "cloudUuid":"regionOne"
 }
 ```

 ###Response

 The created entity.
-See GET /api/cloudLocation/{cloudLocation_id}
+See GET /api/location/{location_id}

 ###Response Codes